jyeri/GithubUsersearch/README.md

 ## Checklist of improvements:

-1. CSS - use BEM or Styled components.
-DONE
+[x] CSS - use BEM or Styled components.
     - All styling just one level deep, saves a lot of time knowing what is always modified.

-2. Typescript - its major upgrade from Javascript DONE
+[x] Typescript - its major upgrade from Javascript

-3. Testing - use Cypress or equilevant
+[x] Testing - use Cypress or equilevant
     - Easy start point to make developing easier in future.
+    - Cypress setup, E2E config, 20 tests done.
+More to come.

-4. Use storybook - always when developing dumb components DONE-ISH
+[ ] Use storybook - always when developing dumb components DONE-ISH
     - https://storybook.js.org/tutorials/intro-to-storybook/react/en/get-started/
     - already ready to go for this project
     - Runs alongside with dev
     - Use bit more time to get to know how to utilize storybook

-5. Separate components into 3 pieces DONE
+[x] Separate components into 3 pieces
     - useFunc -> useComponent.ts
         - contains all the logic

     - ViewFunc -> componentView.tsx
-        - dumb component that simply takes in props and has no logic.
+        - dumb component that simply takes in props and has no logic, just renders the parts.

     - AppFile -> ComponentApp.tsx
         - will have useComponent.ts file, and pass the props to View file

-6. Keep everything possible in complete isolation DONE
+[x] Keep everything possible in complete isolation
     - No prop drilling, let react do its job with query from react etc.
+        - Ended up mixing a bit, mostly context used instead of props.
+        - Error message as exeption since I wanted to keep it as reusable as possible.
     - INSTEAD OF OLD REACT QUERY GO WITH TANSTACK

+# PRE START PLANNING BELOW

 ## Repo plan